zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

 This computer had no way to "save" anything.
 You could type in a program, up to 4,000 characters in size (approximately one typewritten page of text), which may take all afternoon for an 8 year old with no typing skills.
 As long as the computer was powered on, the program would remain.
 As soon as someone (especially a dumb sister) turned the computer off, it was all gone.
 This limitation had two effects: 1) I got a little more proficient at typing, and 2) I usually would write smaller programs.
 But I was writing programs … nothing too fancy, but I explored some of this little computer's capabilities like manipulating text on the screen, colors, and beeps.

 After a few months, my parents bought a Commodore Datasette, which plugged into the computer and allowed it to save and load programs from cassette tapes.
 This brought a lot of peace to the house, since dumb sisters could no longer spoil my hours of work, and allowed me to more easily experiment with improving programs.
-It was very very slow, and it had a little counter on the side, so if I was saving more than one program on a tape, then I would need to write down not only the program name, but the tape counter number to fast-forward or rewind to before loading it.
+It was very very slow, and it had a little counter on the side, so if I was saving more than one program on a tape, then I would need to write down not only the program name, but the tape counter number to fast-forward or rewind before loading it.

 <figure>
   <img src="/images/computer-history/Commodore-Datasette-C2N-Mk2-Front.jpg"/>
   <figcaption>Now I could save my programs onto casette tapes.</figcaption>
 </figure>

-I had been in a computer class over the summer at a local college, and along with the normal suite of Apple II's and Atari 400s and 800s, there was one Commodore 64.
+I had been in a computer class over the summer at a local college, and along with the normal suite of Apple II's (turtle graphics was my jam) and Atari 400s and 800s, there was one Commodore 64.
 This was my favorite computer in the room, since I owned its inferior older brother.
 The college's C64 was connected to a color monitor, and I would spend as much time as I could with it.
 Its 64 kilobytes of memory (16 times my old VIC-20) seemed infinite, and it could display 40 columns of text, instead of the 27 columns of the VIC-20.

 One day for reasons that I don't know, the VIC-20 stopped working.
 My parents put it back in its box and sent it back to Commodore for repairs.
 I'm sure it felt like an eternity to me to not have a computer.
 A couple of weeks later, a box was delivered to our house from Commodore.
 I opened it up and was shocked to see that it was a Commodore 64.
 I was stunned.
 I recall this being explained to us as a fortunate accident, and I didn't lobby to fix the mistake.

-Along with its increased memory and 40 column text, the C64 had some impressive graphics capabilities ("sprites") and a legendary sound chip that basically made it into a 4 voice synthesizer.
+Along with its increased memory and 40 column text, the C64 had some impressive graphics capabilities called "sprites" and a legendary sound chip that basically made it into a 4 voice synthesizer.
 Fun fact: there are some actual synthesizers sold in the 2000s that used this sound chip.

 <figure>
   <img src="/images/computer-history/c64opening-screen.jpg"/>
   <figcaption>The C64 opening screen.</figcaption>
 </figure>

 The C64 really uncorked my inner programmer.
-The sprite graphics were 24px squares, and had to be defined by translating the bitmap image into numbers.
-I made a work board for this, where I could draw the image with a dry-erase marker on a piece of clear plastic that was atop a 24x24 grid, with each row divided into three groups of 8.
+The sprite graphics were 24x21 pixels, and had to be defined by translating the bitmap image into numbers.
+I made a work board for this, where I could draw the image with a dry-erase marker on a piece of clear plastic that was atop a 24x21 grid, with each row divided into three groups of 8.
 I got really good at calculating the decimal representation of the binary digits of the image.
 By this time, we had a joystick connected to the computer, and I had fun writing BASIC programs to control sprite graphics on the screen with a joystick.
 This was around 1983 (age 9).
 I also started to develop an interest in making programs to make use of the sound chip, but spent more time on graphics.

 I have one strong memory from 5th grade (in 1984) involving a different computer.
 Despite my lackluster grades, my mom lobbied my school to put me into an advanced program called "SPARKLE" (Students Performing At Remarkable Knowledge Levels Easily -- the acronym creator themselves deserving of special recognition).
 Once a week, the kids in this program would be put on a bus and taken to a different school for some alternative education.
 This was usually super fun, with brain teasers and fun games.
 One day there was a guest teacher who had brought the first Apple Macintosh computer.
 I had seen photos of Macs before, but never seen one in person.
 It was absolutely stunning -- with a high resolution monochrome display and a MOUSE.
 The guest demonstrated a simple programming language that allowed for easy interfacing with the mouse and graphics system, and wrote a quick program to draw circles on the screen with the mouse.
-This was so intriguing to me, but it was years before I could touch a Mac again.
+This was so intriguing to me, but it was years before I would touch a Mac again.

 <figure>
   <img src="/images/computer-history/macintosh-1984_edit.jpg"/>